softmatterlab/SmartTrap/Software/README.md

 # This folder contains all the software needed for running the SmartTrap interface

-The different
+The different modules handle different parts of the instrument controls.

 To use the software with other than the default devices (e.g. a camera from a different manufacuter) implement the protocol of the corresponding device.
 These protocols need to be implemented for the different devices to work with the interface and the autonomous control functions.
 In the case of camera implement the "CameraProtocol" from camera_controls.py and update the create_controls function.

+Below we describe briefly the functionality of the different modules.
+More detailed descriptions are available in the separate modules and examples of how to use them are in the Examples folder.

 ## install_auto
-Run this file to install the packages used in the SmartTrap system.
+Run this file to install the packages used by the SmartTrap system.

 ## Main